ITU-BDSA2024-GROUP10/Chirp/docs/report.md

 ## License

-This program is licensed with the GNU GENERAL PUBLIC LICENSE Version 3
+This program is licensed with the GNU GENERAL PUBLIC LICENSE Version 3.
+For the dependincies used, they either have an MIT or an Apache-2.0 license.
+And since we only use Duende Identity server for testing purposes, we dont need a license for it.
+Stated at the bottom of, https://duendesoftware.com/products/communityedition

 ## LLMs, ChatGPT, CoPilot, and others